SysKitTeam/docs-monitor/activation/activation-privacy-statement.md

 ---
-title: Activation Privacy Statement
-description: >-
-  Read important info about the activation process.
+description: Read important info about the activation process.
 You need to activate your SysKit Monitor so we may verify if your product was purchased legally.
-author: Andrea Budisa
-date: 23/5/2017
 ---

 # Activation Privacy Statement